 We do become a source of comfort as we admonish one another to turn to Christ and not look to us.
 A lot of people want to comfort others, but they want to make themselves the source of comfort and make the people who are comforted their followers.
 We do not want to do that.
 No, we are complete in Christ.
 We do not need something from each other.
 We are free.

-This is a different attitude than the kind of humility we tend to think of which is, “I am nothing I can do nothing and I’m not even worthy to be here.
+This is a different attitude than the kind of self abasing humiliaty that says, “I am nothing I can do nothing and I’m not even worthy to be here.
 Sorry guys I shouldn’t have opened my mouth every time I open my mouth it’s the wrong thing to do because I’m so stupid.”
+This is an attitude that comes out of the realization that we are rich in Christ.
 We can see Jesus acting this out in John 13:

 Joh 13:3-4 Jesus knowing that the Father had given all things into his hands, and that he was come from God, and went to God; (4) He riseth from supper, and laid aside his garments; and took a towel, and girded himself.